2012 Benefit Gala Performance - Photo by Norbert Schramm

 Kiira Korpi is a professional figure skater from Finland.
 She is 5-time Finnish National Champion, two time Olympian and 3-time European medalist.
 She stopped competing in 2015 and she's living part time in NYC since summer 2016.
 Kiira has been performing all over the world with a lot of the greatest skaters in the world.
 The most recent show she did as a protagonist was "Intimissimi on ice" in Verona, Italy, where she performed together with Andrea Bocelli, Stéphane Lambiel, and more.
 After the stressful competitive career Kiira has found a new kind of joy and creativity in skating, and she hopes that people can feel the love and light shining through her skating.

 Elisabeth L’Heureux is a USFS and ISU gold medalist in figures and freestyle.
 She was Senior Ladies North Atlantic Regional Champion and has performed professionally in ice shows in Atami, Japan; Knott’s Berry farm, California; Lake George, NY and Bally’s Grand, Atlantic City.
 Elisabeth has been teaching at Wollman Rink in Central Park for 16 years.
 Prior to becoming a figure skating coach, Elisabeth earned a law degree and is licensed to practice in New York and New Jersey.
-She is married to Jose Reis and they have a 13-year old son, Gabriel.
+She is married to Jose Reis and they have a son, Gabriel.
 Elisabeth continues to be passionate about skating since her training days with Sonya and Peter Dunfield.
 She first performed with ITNY in 2010.
 Elisabeth would like to add: “this performance is in memory and honor of my beloved mother, whose unending love and dedication, along with my dad's, made my wonderful life as a skater possible.”

 Katherine Mangiardi is the Skating Manager at Chelsea Piers Connecticut and a USFSA gold medalist in Moves in the Field.
 She has been coaching throughout the tristate area for the past 15 years and currently is the assistant Intro and Beginner coach for Skyliners.
 After receiving her BA from Vassar and MFA in painting from RISD, she has been exhibiting her work in various museums and galleries.
 In 2009, Mangiardi was awarded the W.K.
 Rose Fellowship in the Creative Arts.
 Solo exhibitions include, Paintings, The Butler Institute of American Art, Youngstown, Ohio, and Reflected Absence, The Hunterdon Museum of Art, Clinton, NJ.
 Recently, Kate had begun to merge her experience as a skater into her work.
 In Tracings, a video currently on view at the HVCCA in Peekskill, NY, she skates a design of her own creation.
 Kate is excited and grateful for the opportunity to explore this new direction in her work with ITNY.